CORRELATIONS

 STRENGTHS AND USES OF CORRELATIONS

-• Correlation allows the researcher to investigate naturally occurring variables that may be unethical or impractical to test experimentally.
+• Correlation enables researchers to investigate naturally occurring variables that may be unethical or impractical to test experimentally.
 For example, it would be unethical to experiment on whether smoking causes lung cancer.

-• Correlation allows the researcher to conduct preliminary research: Before going to the expense and time involved in experimenting, a correlation can test the water to see if a relationship exists between variables.
+• Correlation allows researchers to conduct preliminary research: before investing the time and expense of experimentation, it can test the waters to determine whether a relationship exists between variables.

-• Investigation: Researchers can make inferences about how one variable influences another when experimenting is either unethical or impossible.
+• Investigation: Researchers can make inferences about how one variable influences another when experimentation is either unethical or impossible.

 • Correlation allows the researcher to measure concordance rates between family members where one is mentally ill, for example.